 If you are considering treatment options for opioid addiction, you surely have heard the terms medication-assisted treatment (MAT) and methadone treatment.
 It’s crucial to understand how these two approaches can affect your recovery.

 At Liberty Health Services, we believe that recovery is possible for people addicted to opioids.
 Often, people need the guidance and supervision of professionals to get through the difficult first stages of recovery.
 As a result, we offer resources like medication-assisted treatment and a methadone treatment program to help.
+If you are seeking out medication-assisted treatment in New Hampshire, contact us at 855.959.4521 today.

 What Causes Opioid Withdrawal?